american-pygmy-kingfisher-1600

 Breeding: During the breeding season, American Pygmy Kingfishers excavate tunnels in riverbanks or steep slopes near water bodies to build their nests.
 They lay a small clutch of eggs, usually 3-5, which are incubated by both the male and female for about 19-20 days.
 Once the eggs hatch, both parents cooperate in feeding and caring for the nestlings until they fledge.

-Conservation Status: The American Pygmy Kingfisher is considered a species of Least Concern globally by the IUCN Red List due to its relatively large range and stable population size.
+Conservation Status: The American Pygmy Kingfisher is considered a species of Least Concern by the IUCN Red List.

 MALE